Azure IoT Hub non-telemetry event schemas

 iothub-message-source | deviceConnectionStateEvents |

 Body: The body contains a sequence number.
 The sequence number is a string representation of a hexadecimal number.
 You can use string compare to identify the larger number.
 If you're converting the string to hex, then the number will be a 256-bit number.
-The sequence number is strictly increasing, and the latest event will have a higher number than other events.
-This is useful if you have frequent device connects and disconnects, and want to ensure only the latest event is used to trigger a downstream action.
+The sequence number is strictly increasing, so the latest event has a higher number than older events.
+This is useful if you have frequent device connects and disconnects, and want to ensure that only the latest event is used to trigger a downstream action.

 Example